mrzool/mrzool.github.io/index.md

 You've reached the website of Mattia Tezzele, a web developer with background in sociology and economics.

 I make things with code.
-Websites, data visualizations, and other cool stuff.
-My interests lie somewhere in between design, typography, statistic, music, and human language.
+I'm very interested in all things related to design, typography, information architecture, statistic, data visualizations, effective story-telling, and human language.

 I try to keep it simple.